Colorado Springs Trespassing Attorney

 Trespassing and Domestic Violence

 Trespassing charges are often brought with charges involving domestic violence.
-When an individual enters a home or place of work of a former or current partner, they may be charged with criminal trespassing.
+When an individual enters the home or place of work of a former or current partner, they may be charged with criminal trespassing.
 When this happens as part of a domestic violence incident, the person being charged with trespassing will be arrested and potentially be subject to a restraining order by the court.

 Domestic violence is not its own offense.
 While there is no formal charge of domestic violence, it becomes an enhancement to other charges.
 Consequently, if someone is charged with criminal trespassing as part of a domestic incident, the domestic violence enhancement will result in additional sentencing considerations.
 In addition, under Colorado law, the police must make a mandatory arrest and charge the perpetrator.